Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What impact does automation have on a service desk?
+### What impact does automation have on a Service Desk?

 - [x] Less low level work and a greater ability to focus on user experience.
 - [ ] Increased phone contact and a reduced ability to focus on user experience.